dav-par/eng114_DevOps/Documentation/docs/git_readme.md

 [link to index](/readme.md)
 # Git read me
-git is method of version control, can be combined with github for online version control
+git is a method of version control and can be combined with github for online version control

 ## Setting up git
 [how to set up git](https://kbroman.org/github_tutorial/pages/first_time.html)